Gilead-BioStats/gsm.reporting/README.md

 The `{gsm.reporting}` package provides the necessary functions and workflows to produce the reporting data model that is used byt many packages to produce visualizations and reports.
 This README provides a high-level overview of {gsm.reporting}; see the [gsm Reporting Vignette](https://gilead-biostats.github.io/gsm.reporting/gsmReporting.html) for additional details.

+With all necessary inputs to the reporting model created via functions in `{gsm.mapping}` and `{gsm.core}`, `{gsm.reporting}` generates the reporting data model data frames.
+These data frames created are as follows:

+1. `dfGroups`: Group-level metadata dictionary.
+Created by passing CTMS site and study data to `MakeLongMeta()`.
+2. `dfMetrics`: Metric-specific metadata for use in charts and reporting.
+Created by passing an `lWorkflow` object to `MakeMetric()`.
+3. `dfResults`: A stacked summary of analysis pipeline output.
+Created by passing a list of results returned by `Summarize()` to `BindResults()`.
+4. `dfBounds`: Set of predicted percentages/rates and upper- and lower-bounds across the full range of sample sizes/total exposure values for reporting.
+Created by passing `dfResults` and `dfMetrics` to `MakeBounds()`.